Stalking and Harassment

-It is important that we work closely with the police and other agencies to ensure that the best evidence is gathered and presented to the court.
+It is important that the CPS work closely with the police and other agencies to ensure that the best evidence is gathered and presented to the court.
 A strong, coordinated prosecution team is required to proactively build and manage a case.
 It is also important that, where appropriate, victims are able to access relevant support organisations.
 This is to ensure that their safety and support needs are addressed throughout the criminal case (and sometimes beyond) and to reduce the risk they face as a result of the offending.

 In many circumstances, cases of stalking and harassment will come within the definition of 'domestic violence' and as such the CPS Domestic Violence Policy and legal guidance will also be relevant.
-Further information can be found at: CPS Policy for Prosecuting Cases of Domestic Violence and Domestic Violence Legal Guidance.
+Further information can be found at:

 In this legal guidance, the term harassment is used to cover the 'causing alarm or distress' offences under section 2 of the Protection from Harassment Act 1997 as amended (PHA), and 'putting people in fear of violence' offences under section 4 of the PHA.
 The term can also include harassment by two or more defendants against an individual or harassment against more than one victim.

 Although harassment is not specifically defined in section 7(2) of the PHA, it can include repeated attempts to impose unwanted communications and contact upon a victim in a manner that could be expected to cause distress or fear in any reasonable person.